One-Legged Stretched Out Scorpion Pose - Eka Pada Paripurna Vrschikasana

 Step 5

-Straighten one leg in front while lowering the other leg so that the thigh is parallel to the floor, knee bent.
+Straighten one leg forward while simultaneously lowering the other leg, so that the thigh becomes parallel to the floor, with the knee bent.

 Step 6